Planning a visit to Italy

 In this case, knowing at least some Italian words will really make the difference between a smooth stay and a lot of misunderstandings!

 Nowadays, there are so many resources to learn Italian that you have no excuse!
 If you are planning a trip to Italy, get inspired and learn some Italian beforehand.
-Ordering your Pizza Napoletana in Italian sitting in a piazza will be priceless!
+Ordering your Pizza Napoletana in Italian while sitting in a piazza will be priceless!

 Moving to Italy without speaking Italian